-Even though GRE syllabus does not include any trigonometry of 100 lines of proofs, it is important to remember that GRE is not void of geometry.
-GRE geometry topics include many section s and various geometrical structures, one of which is lines and angle.
+Even though the quantitative section of the GRE syllabus does not include any trigonometry of 100 lines of proofs, it is important to remember that GRE is not void of any geometry.
+The geometry topics include many sections and various geometrical structures, one of which is lines and angles.
 The study of Geometry starts from grade school and the first concept emerging from it is the topic of points, lines and angles.
 Hence, without mastering this topic, all the concepts of the higher order geometrical figures will be a waste.
 GRE geometry questions always involve at least one question from this topic and with little dedication and practice you can conquer this topic with great ease.

 Let us tackle these topics one at a time, starting from the concepts of points.

-When two lines share an endpoint (known as the vertex of the angle), their union point is the angle.
-The measurement of an angle is corresponded to distance you need to rotate one line to reach the other line.
-The measurement scale of angles is degree and the symbol used to represent degree is °.
+- Angles: When two lines share an endpoint (known as the vertex of the angle), their union point is the angle.
+The measurement of an angle is corresponded to the distance you need to rotate one line to reach the other line.
+The measurement scale of the angles is degree and the symbol used to represent degree is º.
 It should be noted that the symbol used for representing degree is not an exponent of 0, even though it does look pretty close.
-A complete rotation means 360°, hence it is quite evident that a circle make 360°, as well as the four angles formed from the intersecting lines add up to make 360 degrees.
+A complete rotation means 360o, hence it is quite evident that a circle make 360o, as well as the four angles formed from the intersecting lines add up to make 360 degrees.

 BYJU’S will be glad to help you in your GRE preparation journey.
 You can ask for any assistance related to GRE from us by just giving a missed call at +918884544444, or you can drop an SMS.
 You can write to us at firstname.lastname@example.org